yqiaorong/Dream_Viewer/README.md

 # Dream_Decoding
-Using waking EEG dataset to build decoder with decodes EEG dream data.
+Using waking EEG dataset to decodes dream content.

 ## Datasets
 The open datasets currently used are THINGS EEG dataset and DEED EEG dataset.